 There are increasing market pressures for more health plans to move away from traditional fee-for-service models and adopt value-based care.
 However, an audience poll revealed that 34% of health plan employees say their ability to support value-based models is the top challenge inhibiting growth and efficiency.
-This correlates with the relatively slow growth of value-based arrangements between health plans and providers.
+This correlates with the relatively slow growth of value-based care arrangements between health payers and providers.

 Value-based contracts and benefit plans can range from simple incentives to risk sharing, including full capitation.
 That’s why it is critical for health plans to have the supporting technology that can drive the business with whatever model fits.

 “I don’t think it’s any surprise in this industry that change is a constant thing in our business.
 And what’s amazing is the degree of change never seems to let up,” said Kevin Adams.
 “If you implement the right capabilities, whether that be people or systems, you can adapt to that change very easily.”

 Legacy systems with minimal business flexibility, convoluted configuration, custom code, and manual processes hinder a plan’s ability to shift to any form of value-based care and realize subsequent growth opportunities.
 Health plans need a system with the flexibility to configure all types of plans and can quickly respond to changing regulations with minimum disruption.

 With value-based care, the exchange of information with providers is also critical for success.
 Health plans require technology that can provide comprehensive, actionable data and analytics about the patient’s health to their providers.